 - Our vision and values are referred to throughout the day and are fully embedded within our learning environment.
 They are weaved into everything we do.
 We have created a culture of belonging.

-- We have school expectations instead of school rules, which are referred to throughout the school day.
+- We have school expectations and class charters instead of school rules, which are referred to throughout the school day.

-- We have a school council, we are working towards the healthy school’s award, promote active learning with our outdoor resources and teach active subscription, and run a range of extra active curriculum clubs.
+- We have a school council, we are working to requalify for the Wellbeing for Schools Award, promote active learning with our outdoor resources and teach active subscription, and run a range of extra active curriculum clubs.
 Our teachers also provide emotional support as mentors for our Year 6 pupils.

-- In classes, we have worry boxes, teach PHSE (personal, social and health education), complete mindfulness activities such as yoga, guided meditation, breathing exercises, and walk the daily mile.
+- In classes, we have worry boxes, emotional check ins, teach PHSE (personal, social and health education), complete mindfulness activities such as yoga, guided meditation, breathing exercises, and walk the daily mile.

 - We use BLP (building Learning Power) as a strategy to promote and value things such as resilience.